Don Moody: Mia & Codie

-Moody also created Mia & Codie, a preschool comedy that introduces children to coding.
-In 2022, production started on the CG animated series with Canadian production company Epic Story Media.

-The series Mia & Codie has been commissioned by TVO, Knowledge Network and TFO.
-The 40×4.5-minute show will be produced by Epic Story Media, with Relish Studios in Vancouver leading on animation.
+Moody also created Mia & Codie, a preschool animated comedy series that introduces children to coding concepts through storytelling and character-driven adventures.
+In 2022, production began on the CG animated series in collaboration with Canadian production company Epic Story Media.
+The 40×4.5-minute series has been commissioned by TVO, Knowledge Network, and TFO, with animation led by Relish Studios in Vancouver.